 Spending only a brief time on land, sea turtles are quite different from most other turtles we know.
 From hatchling to adult, a lifetime at sea is no small task for these reptiles that grow so big.
 Join Natural Science Curator Keith Rittmaster on World...

-Join Museum Natural Science Curator Keith Rittmaster for a free, informal presentation about our beloved whale “Echo.”
+Join us in the museum auditorium for a Valentine’s Day presentation about our beloved whale Echo.
 Learn about putting together his skeleton and preserving his heart.
-This presentation also covers the story of Bonehenge Whale Center, a massive volunteer effort inspired by the skeletal...
+This presentation also covers the story of Bonehenge Whale Center, a massive volunteer effort inspired by the skeletal display.
+The...

 Did Santa prefer a green suit before he started wearing his now iconic red?
 What is Mrs. Claus’s first name?
 We may not have all the answers regarding the mysterious and jolly figure; but during this family-friendly presentation, we will try to answer some questions...